patkelly174/Planner-Project-CS2/README.md

 # Project Name: Planner

 # Project Description
-The goal of the project is to make a planner which helps the user organize their life.
+The goal of our project is to create a planner which is utilized to help the user organize their life.
-Our planner will include an address book, calendar, to-do list, and a tool to determine when the user has free time.
+The program will include a calendar, contact sheet, to-do list, and a tool which can help the user determine when they have free time.
+This free time tool will analyze when the user does not have anything planned, and it can suggest what to do.

 # Deliverables
 - Program Frontend